 To access your computer’s visual effects:

-- Open your File Explorer.
+- Open your computer settings.

-- Click “Advanced system settings” on the left.
+- Click on the Accessibility tab.

 5 Ways to Free up RAM on Mac